Daniel Axtell

-Biography

-Axtell was a Baptist from Berkhamsted in Hertfordshire, who was apprenticed as a grocer.
-He joined the New Model Army, serving in John Pickering's regiment of Foote, and rose to the rank of colonel.

-Axtell played a big part in the English Civil War after being recruited by Parliament in 1643.
-He fought as an infantryman and was present at the sieges of Lindon (May 1644) and York (June 1644), along with the battle of Marston Moor and many other sieges and battles.
-Axtell was a keen puritan and in 1646 he and some other puritan soldiers started preaching in churches in Oxford.
-At that time it was illegal to preach unless one was a qualified clergyman, so he had to force the clergymen to give way.
+Personal details

+Daniel Axtell was baptized on 26 May 1622 in the Church of St Peter, Great Berkhamsted, Hertfordshire, probably the son of William Axtell (1587–1638), and his first wife Dorothy (1591–1628).
+He had a brother Thomas Axtell (1619-1646) who was an early immigrant in Sudbury, Massachusetts Bay Colony.

+Sometime before 1640, he married Elizabeth and they had two sons; William and Daniel (1640–1683).

+Career

+When his father died in May 1638, Daniel Axtell was apprenticed to the Worshipful Company of Grocers in London, where he became part of a community of Baptists, led by William Kiffin, many of whose members were other apprentices.
+This puts him at the centre of the religious and political conflict that dominated London before the outbreak of the First English Civil War in August 1642.

 He participated as a lieutenant colonel in Pride's Purge of the Long Parliament (December 1648), arguably the only military coup d'état in English history, and commanded the Parliamentary Guard at the trial of King Charles I at Westminster Hall in 1649.

-Axtel in Ireland
+Axtell in Ireland

 Axtell was a figure of some prominence in the Cromwellian conquest of Ireland.
 He played a role part in the storming of Drogheda and the massacre that ensued.
-After the town's walls and the internal earthworks had been successfully stormed by English Parliamentarians, Arthur Aston, the Royalist governor of Drogheda, and others retreated to a citadel on Windmill Mount, which was heavily fortified and could not easily be taken by assault.
+After the town's walls and the internal earthworks had been successfully stormed, Arthur Aston, the Royalist governor of Drogheda, and others retreated to a citadel on Windmill Mount, which was heavily fortified and could not easily be taken by assault.

 It was on direct orders from Oliver Cromwell that the quarter that had been given to the defenders on Mill Mount by Axtell was overturned, and the unarmed prisoners were killed.